 0 ≤ x ≤ 100 000.

 The output should contain a line with a single integer y where y = x + 1 and should be terminated by a line break.

-the program should be implemented using a
+Your program should be implemented using an

 Please refer to the information for the chosen language: